nasimsoltani/DataFactory/HDF5/README.md

-This code implements conversion from heterogeneous files to `HDF5` format.
+This code implements conversion from multimodal data folder to a single file as portable `HDF5` format.

 ## HDF5
-Hierarchical Data Format is a way form and share different types of data.
-In this particular repository we concentrate on generating and reading HDF5 files from a folder which contains different modality data of the same scenario (or environment).
+Hierarchical Data Format is a way to form and share different types of data.
+In this particular repository we concentrate on generating and reading HDF5 files from a folder which contains data from different modalities of the same scenario (or environment).

 In this specific example, each folder contains 2 LiDAR, 2 camera image and 1 GPS sensor information with RF ground truth data.
-Through the code also include The meta-data include information about the waveform, data collection environment and tools, etc.,

 ## Code description: